knightking08/LLM-agent-security-lab/README.md

 python run_attack.py
 ```

-You'll see two RESULT lines.
-With defense OFF the secret leaks to the attacker's
-email; with defense ON it's blocked.
-That contrast is the whole lab.

-## Scan with Garak

-See `garak/HOWTO.md` for the before/after scan (start the server, run Garak with
-the guard off, then on, compare the pass rates).

-## How the defense works (the important lesson)
+Keep `data/` as a real folder next to the Python files — the agent resolves paths
+relative to itself, and files dumped at the repo root won't be found.

+## The lesson

 Indirect injection doesn't arrive in the user's message — it arrives inside a
 **document the agent reads**.
-So a guardrail that only checks user input catches
+A guardrail that only checks user input catches nothing.
-nothing. `defense.py` scans in three places:
+`defense.py` therefore scans in three places:

 1. **User input** — direct injection attempts.
-2. **Tool output** (the file the agent read) — *this* is what stops the indirect
+2. **Tool output** (the file just read) — this is what stops the indirect attack.
-   attack.
-Retrieved/untrusted content is where the poison lives.
-3. **Outgoing email body** — a Secrets scanner as a last line of defense, so even
+3. **Outgoing email body** — a Secrets scanner as a last line of defense.

-   if something slips through, the credential can't leave.
+## Next

+- Move the secret into a readable config file to demonstrate full exfiltration
+- Measure the LLM Guard layer (before/after)
+- Run the Garak scan and publish pass rates
+- Add human-in-the-loop confirmation before `send_email` fires

 ## ⚠️ Ethics

-Everything here attacks an agent you run yourself, with a fake secret.
-Only ever
+Everything here attacks an agent you run yourself, with a fake secret, and a mocked
-test systems you own or are authorized to test.
+email tool that sends nothing.
+Only ever test systems you own or are authorized to test.